 The detailed objectives are as follows:

-Analyze and identify general security oriented principle and potential situation for user consent.
+Analyse and identify general security principles and feature context for requesting and receiving consent from the user for data collection consisting of the identities and services consumed by the UE.

-Investigate potential security threats and requirements for privacy of user consent
+Investigate potential security threats and requirements for the privacy of user consent

 Investigate potential security threats and requirements for protecting privacy sensitive data under user consent during collection, storage, transit, and use.

-Propose the potential solutions resolving the security requirements above.
+Propose the potential security and privacy solutions addressing the security requirements from the above feature context analysis.

 5 Expected Output and Time scale